-Section 4978 imposes an excise tax on dispositions of securities acquired in a sale to which section 1042 applied, or in a qualified gratuitous transfer to which section 664(g) applied, if the dispositions take place within 3 years after the date of the acquisition of qualified securities (as defined in section 1042(c)(1) or a section 664(g) transfer).
+Lines 5a and 5b.
+Section 4978 imposes an excise tax on the sale or transfer of securities acquired in a sale or qualified gratuitous transfer to which section 1042 or section 664(g) applied, respectively, if the sale or transfer takes place within 3 years after the date of the acquisition of qualified securities, as defined in section 1042(c)(1) or a section 664(g) transfer.

-The tax is 10% of the amount realized on the disposition of the qualified securities if an ESOP or eligible worker-owned cooperative (as defined in section 1042(c)(2)) disposes of the qualified securities within the 3-year period described above, and either of the following applies:
+The tax is 10% of the amount realized on the disposition of the qualified securities if an ESOP or eligible worker-owned cooperative, as defined in section 1042(c)(2), disposes of the qualified securities within the 3-year period described above, and either of the following applies:

-- The total number of shares held by that plan or cooperative after the disposition is less than the total number of employer securities held immediately after the sale, or - Except to the extent provided in regulations, the value of qualified securities held by the plan or cooperative after the disposition is less than 30% of the total value of all employer securities as of the disposition (60% of the total value of all employer securities in the case of any qualified employer securities acquired in a qualified gratuitous transfer to which section 664(g) applied).
+- The total number of shares held by that plan or cooperative after the disposition is less than the total number of employer securities held immediately after the sale, or - · Except to the extent provided in regulations, the value of qualified securities held by the plan or cooperative after the disposition is less than 30% of the total value of all employer securities as of the disposition (60% of the total value of all employer securities in the case of any qualified employer securities acquired in a qualified gratuitous transfer to which section 664(g) applied).